GO! with Microsoft Office 2016 Getting Started

 Alicia Vargas, Pasadena City College

-Debra Geoghan, Pasadena City College
+Debra Geoghan, Bucks County Community College

-Nancy Graviett, Pasadena City College
+Nancy Graviett, St. Charles Community College

 GO! with Office 2016 Getting Started is an Introductory text that offers a chapter on core Office 2016 features, and then one chapter for each of the four primary applications that introduces students to the basic features of each.
 Using the scenario-based instructional projects students learn the basics and then apply them through mastery, problem-solving, and critical thinking projects.